Schedule an appointment to meet with Career & Experiential Learning about your area of interest.

 #2: Understanding the Role of Vascular Smooth Muscle Senescence in Aortic Aneurysms

-Aortic aneurysms (AAs) are a ballon-like bulge in the aorta, which increase the risk of rupture or dissection in the arterial wall, particularly in individuals with hypertension.
+Aortic aneurysms (AAs) are a balloon-like bulge in the aorta, which increase the risk of rupture or dissection in the arterial wall, particularly in individuals with hypertension.
 A limited understanding of the molecular causes by which AAs and dissection occur impairs the development of therapies for AAs.
 Sirtuin-1 (Sirt1) is a nicotinamide adenine dinucleotide-dependent deacetylase known to play a central role in the cellular response to metabolic, oxidative, and inflammatory stresses.
 When Sirt1 was knocked out of vascular smooth muscle (VSM) in mice treated with the hypertensive peptide angiotensin II, matrix metalloproteinase (MMPs) activity was increased, compared to control mice, and the development of AAs and dissections was observed.
 MMPs are enzymes involved in the degradation of elastic fibers and are known to be secreted by cells that stop dividing but don’t die through a process called cellular senescence.
 The goal was to determine (1) whether cellular senescence in VSM cells contributes to AAs and dissection by secreting MMPs, and (2) whether overexpressing or activating Sirt1 can prevent cellular senescence thereby preventing MMP activity in VSM cells.

 Faculty Sponsor: Dr. Jessica Fry